Gallinuloides

-Gallinuloides is a prehistoric genus of primitive galliform bird.
+Gallinuloides is a prehistoric genus of pangalliform bird.
 It lived about 48 million years ago in North America.
 The type specimen was found in a Green River Formation deposit in Wyoming.

-The former Gallinuloides prentici was eventually placed (after a brief stint in Grus) in a distinct genus Paragrus; it is no galliform but belongs to the Geranoididae (Lambrecht 1933:520).
+The former Gallinuloides prentici was eventually placed (after a brief stint in Grus) in a distinct genus Paragrus; it is no pangalliform but belongs to the Geranoididae (Lambrecht 1933:520).